kechprog/nvim_cfg/QWEN.md

 3. Run `:Lazy sync` to install the plugin

 ### Adding Language Support
-1. Add a new file in `lua/plugins/languages/` for the language
+1. For languages other than Python and Rust, add a new file in `lua/plugins/languages/` for the language
 2. Configure the LSP in that file
 3. Update `lua/plugins/lsp.lua` to load the new language configuration
+4. For Python support, modify files in the `lua/python/` directory

 ## Useful Commands